SuriyaVG/Ghee_Website/README.md

 ## Environment Variables

+Before running, copy `.env.example` to `.env` and fill in your values.

 The following environment variables are used or will be needed:

 *   `NODE_ENV`: Set to `development` or `production`.